Home

 There are different reasons for adding the different types of plant matter to the food, including one of economy... plant matter can be used as a cheap filler to add bulk to the food.

-But there are some nutrition and health reasons, too.
-Fiber, especially in hair ball formula or weight management foods is a common reason.
-Additional fiber (which is not found in meat) in the diet also can aid in relieving symptoms of certain digestive problems and conditions in your cat.
+Additional fiber (which is obviously not found in meat) in the diet also can aid in relieving symptoms of certain digestive problems and conditions in your cat.

-Cats will often seek out and consume plant matter on their own, much to the frustration of many cat owners.
+In addition, cats will often seek out and consume plant matter on their own, much to the frustration of many cat owners.
 Many cat owners cannot understand (or control) their cat's strong desire to eat their house plants.
 Sometimes the behavior is just plant eating, others it's digging in the the dirt as well.

 Note: If you have a cat that's a plant eater, I understand.
-One of my cats is a fiend when it comes to eating plants!
+One of my cats (Teddie) is a fiend when it comes to eating plants!
 If she even thinks there's a plant or flowers in the house, there she is.
 She almost always gives back what she eats, too!

 Commercial cat grasses are sold for just this reason.
 You can grow a small, cat safe garden in your home.
 Your cat can eat the grass and/or dig in the dirt to satisfy her craving and no one gets hurt.

 Answers from experts as to exactly why cats want to eat grass (or other plants) are given from "unknown" to "your cat may need to vomit" to "boredom."
-Exactly why your cat may need to vomit is obviously a secret known only to your cat.
-Perhaps a hair ball that won't come up?

-When it comes to poisonous plants and , the best place to get the straight scoop on the possible dangers is a good list of plants that are poisonous to cats.
-There are a number of resources on the web and elsewhere that have toxic plant lists, but by far the one I would rely on the most is from the ASPCA Animal Poison Control Center .
+There are a number of resources on the web and elsewhere that have toxic plant lists, but by far the one I would rely on the most is the toxic plant list from the ASPCA Animal Poison Control Center.
 Many web sites have paid honor to this list by simply reproducing it.

 I've also included a number of resources below that you can use...